Maui green sea turtle swimming in the ocean

 Other Gear and Items to Consider Packing for Your Trip

-When heading to Hawaii for snorkeling, there are additional items you might want to pack to ensure a smooth and enjoyable trip.
+When heading to Hawaii for snorkeling, you might want to pack additional items to ensure a smooth, enjoyable trip.
 Besides the basic snorkel, mask, and fins, consider the following:

 • Reef-Safe Sunscreen: Protect your skin while safeguarding marine life with reef-safe sunscreen.